microsoft/vscode-dapr/README.md

 ## Prerequisites

+### Platforms

+Supported platforms:

+ - MacOS
+ - Linux
+ - Windows

+> Some Dapr 1.10 features, such "run files", are not supported on "native" Windows but can still be run within WSL on Windows.

 ### Docker

 Local development with Dapr requires a running instance of Docker; follow the [Docker guide](https://www.docker.com/products/docker-desktop) to installing Docker Desktop for your platform.